joelcarv/demo-front/README.md

 Currently it only displays customer phone information and you are able to search by number validity/state and country.

 # How to use this project
+On windows I recommend using Power Shell to avoid having issues with the following commands

+Just follow these 3 simple steps

 Package it
 ```console